BSVogler/SNN-RL/README.md

 # SNNexperiments
 Reinforcement learning framework for spiking neural networks actors with R-STDP for the master thesis "Training Spiking Neural Networks with Reinforcement Learning".
+The thesis is included in the repository.

+This is an Actor-Critic Reinforcement Learning Framework where the actor/controller is a neurocontroller using Spiking Neural Networks.
+The critic uses traditional episodic calcualted value iteration.

 ## Requirements
 Python 3.7 or 3.8